griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### cnvkit
-Describes dependencies for cnvkit, used in this course for ...
+Describes dependencies and installation for cnvkit, used in this course for ...
 ```bash
 # start sudo shell
 sudo bash